WBBL finals race: The run home for each club

 Nov 20 v Heat (Ted Summerton Oval, Moe)

-Finals are not completely out of the question for the Stars, but they are unlikely.
-This young crop of players have nonetheless provided some enthralling cricket this season and with six games remaining, there is ample opportunity for the likes of Tess Flintoff, Annabel Sutherland, Alice Capsey and Sophie Day to do their thing.
+Finals remain a mathematical possibility for the Stars, but they are very unlikely.
+This young crop of players have nonetheless provided some enthralling cricket this season and with four games remaining, there is ample opportunity for the likes of Tess Flintoff, Annabel Sutherland, Alice Capsey and Sophie Day make a statement.

 The run home